charlesmolyneux/DesignPatterns-Swift/README.md

 # ![Design Patterns](https://github.com/charlesmolyneux/DesignPatterns-Swift/blob/master/Documentation/Images/designlogo.png)
+#Introduction
 This project features examples of implementing the most commonly used design patterns using Swift.
+Included is an xcode project with examples of the patterns being used as well as some high-level documentation available on this repostitory page!
+I'll be adding to these pages as I make more time to provide more in-depth examples.
+Any feedback is welcome,

+#What Are Design Patterns
-Design patterns can help provide solutions to reoccurring problems that often appear during Software Design and development.
-This repository heavily inspired from the examples provided at refactoring.guru[<sup>1</sup>](#1) will hopefully give you a better understanding of how these patterns can be applied to real world problems.
+Design patterns help provide solutions to reoccurring problems that often appear during Software Design.
+This repository has taken inspiration from examples provided at refactoring.guru[<sup>1</sup>](#1) as well as the Gang of Four book[<sup>2</sup>](#2).
+I hope it will give you a better understanding of how these patterns can be applied to real world problems in a simple manner.

 ## Creational
 #####  Intent: Creational patterns provide methods to help increase the reusability of your code by making object creation simpler and more flexible.